Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PublicIP.StandardSKU.md

 ## DESCRIPTION

+Public IP addresses allow Internet resources to communicate inbound to Azure resources.
+Currently two SKUs are supported: Basic and Standard.

+However, the Basic SKU for Public IP addresses will be retired on September 30, 2025.

+The Standard SKU additionally offers security and redundancy improvements over the Basic SKU.
+Including:

-Standard Public IPs are designed with the "secure by default" model and are closed to inbound traffic when uses as a frontend.
+- Secure by default model and be closed to inbound traffic when used as a frontend.
   Network security groups are required to allow inbound traffic.
-For example, a network security group can be attached on the NIC of a virtual machine with a Standard Public IP address attached.
-It also enables zone-redundancy(all three zones), zonal(constrained to a single zone) or no-zone(no pre-selected availability zone).
-It can also choose routing preferences between Microsoft global network and the internet.
+- Support for zone-redundancy and zonal deployments at creation.
+  Zone-redundancy should mach the zone-redundancy of the resource it is attached to.
+- Have an adjustable inbound originated flow idle timeout.
+- More granular control of how traffic is routed between Azure and the Internet.

 ## RECOMMENDATION